 Implement Quantity Limits

-High quantities of the same product or a few products can be indicative of fraud.
-Limiting the quantity that can be purchased on your site in one day can help mitigate this risk.
+High quantities of the same product or a few products can indicate fraud.
+Limiting the quantity purchased on your site in one day can help mitigate this risk.
 To figure out what the limit should be, do some analysis on purchasing trends over the past 6-12 months.
 That should give you a good idea of how much your customers purchase at one time.

 Block Repeat Offenders

-Creating a blocklist of past fraudsters can prevent them from coming back for more.
-This can be done in two ways: building a blocklist and using IP fraud scoring tools.
-A blocklist is a document that contains names, credit card numbers, billing addresses, IP addresses, etc. It can flag and prevent attempted orders that are placed by the people on the list.
-An IP fraud scoring tool can detect IP addresses that have been linked to fraud in the past and prevent them from making purchases on your site.
+Creating a blocklist of past fraudsters can prevent them from returning for more.
+This can be done by building a blocklist and using IP fraud scoring tools.
+A blocklist is a document that contains names, credit card numbers, billing addresses, IP addresses, etc. It can flag and prevent attempted orders placed by the people on the list.
+An IP fraud scoring tool can detect IP addresses linked to fraud in the past and prevent them from making purchases on your site.

 Fraud Prevention Software

-As the fraud prevention industry continues to grow, there are more options available to business owners.
-Here is a list of some of the top-rated fraud prevention software companies on the market today.
-If you’re looking for a fraud prevention software, partner, or consultant, this list is a great place to start.
+As the fraud prevention industry grows, more options are available to business owners.
+Here is a list of some top-rated fraud prevention software companies today.
+This list is a great place to start if you’re looking for a fraud prevention software, partner, or consultant.

 • Riskified